Babar Nawaz Khan: Political career

 He ran for the seat of the Khyber Pakhtunkhwa Assembly as an independent candidate from Constituency PK-50 (Haripur-II) in by-polls held in January 2014, but was unsuccessful.
 He received 24,000 votes and lost the seat to Akbar Ayub Khan.

 Khan was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) from Constituency NA-19 (Haripur) in a by-elections held in August 2015.
 He received 137,700 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.
 During his tenure as Member of the National Assembly, he served as chairman of Standing Committee of the National Assembly on Human Rights.
-Babar Nawaz Khan enjoyed the support of 50% of the youth vote from Haripur.
-Singer Rafaqat Ali awan also made a song for Babar Nawaz Khan to support him in the General Election 2018.

-In the 2018 Pakistani general election, Omar Ayub Khan defeated PML-N's candidate Babar Nawaz Khan to re-elected to the National Assembly from Constituency NA-17 (Haripur) as a candidate of PTI.

 Babar Nawaz Khan's greatest achievement in his tenure from 2015 to 2018 was the supply of Sui Gas to more than 600 villages in Haripur.
 Khan was the Youngest Parliamentarian during former government tenure.

+In the 2018 Pakistani general elections, Babar Nawaz Khan lost to Omar Ayub Khan of PTI from Constituency NA-17 (Haripur).
+He got 132,756 votes, while Omar Ayub got 172,609 votes.

+In the 2024 general elections, Babar Nawaz again lost to Omar Ayub from NA-18 Haripur, this time getting 112,839 votes, while Omar Ayub got 192,948 votes.

+NA-18 was vacated after Omar Ayub was disqualified.
+In the by-elections held on 23 November 2025, Babar Nawaz was elected as MNA as candidate of PML (N), getting 163,996 votes.
+His opponent Shehernaz Omar Ayub got 120,220 votes, as an independent candidate with backing from PTI.